 We strongly advise using this instead of [TIME] to remove any ambiguity on which timezone is being used.
-This is especially important if you rely on the filenames to understand which is the backup you are looking for or when you have multiple people taking and restoring backups in different timezones.
+This is especially important if you rely on the filenames to understand which is the backup you are looking for or when you have multiple people taking and restoring backups in different you the timezone in a manner that is safe for use in filenames, even on

-[TZ] The timezone all dates and times are expressed in.
-This variable gives you the timezone in a manner that is safe for use in filenames, even on Windows.
+The timezone all dates and times are expressed in.
+This variable gives [TZ]

+Windows.
 For example, asia_nicosia for Nicosia, Cyprus.

 [GMT_OFFSET] The timezone all dates and times are expressed in.
 This variable gives you the timezone as an offset to the GMT timezone.
-For example +0300 for Cyprus (3 hours ahead of GMT), +0530 for India (5 hours 30 minutes ahead of GMT)

-or -0600 for Chicago (6 hours behind GMT).
+For example +0300 for Cyprus (3 hours ahead of GMT), +0530 for India (5 hours 30 minutes ahead of GMT) or -0600 for Chicago (6 hours behind GMT).